dnanexus/dxCompiler/doc/ExpertOptions.md

 ## Limitations

-Publishing a dxCompiler workflow as a global workflow is currently only supported for WDL.
+Publishing a dxCompiler-generated workflow as a global workflow is currently only supported for WDL.

 The global workflow will currently only support a single region (matching the region in which the original workflow was compiled).